-Once selected, the student may then present their completed materials to the faculty advisor for review.
-The faculty advisor shall have a two week "turnaround time" to get back to the student with feedback regarding the overall professional quality of the presentation.
-The faculty member may suggest changes and revisions, which the student is at liberty to accept or ignore.
-Approval to go ahead with the final presentation from the faculty advisor should in no way be construed as an endorsement or guarantee of final approval from the full faculty review committee.
-The role of the faculty advisor is simply to allow the student some kind of access to faculty guidance before the actual presentation of their clinical work.
-Once the student has received the comments of the faculty advisor, they may then contact the program coordinator's office to schedule a full faculty committee review.
-The full faculty committee will consist of three members of the full time family therapy faculty, selected on a random, rotating basis.
-Once selected, the three members of the faculty committee will also receive all of the portfolio materials for review.
-The review will be a public event, scheduled for a maximum of two hours time.
-As a professional presentation, it is important that the student allocate their time for presentation and questions accordingly.
-Punctuality, time keeping, and facilitation are is an important part of professional presenting.
+The committee will consist of three members of the full time family therapy faculty, selected on a random, rotating basis.
+Once selected, the three members of the committee will receive all portfolio materials for review.
+The review will be a public event, scheduled for a maximum of two hours.
+As a professional presentation, it is important that the student allocate the time for presentation and questions accordingly.
+Punctuality, time keeping, and facilitation are important parts of professional presentations.

-The review will be publically announced to the Department of Family Therapy community, and open for faculty and students to attend.
+The review will be publically announced to the Department of Family Therapy community, and open for only faculty and students to attend.
 It will be scheduled for a minimum two weeks after the announcement is formally made.
 These events are not only a review of the student's portfolio of clinical work, but also an opportunity for active conversation with, and about, the clinical work of their colleagues.

-Upon completion of the public presentation, the three members of the faculty review committee consider all of the materials presented in light of: 1) the evaluation rubrics attached to those materials, 2) the manner in which they were presented, 3) the overall professionalism of the presenter, including dress, manner, tone, etc., and 4) the manner and substance of the ways in which the presenter handled questions, criticisms, theoretical disagreements, or ethical concerns raised by reviewers or members of the audience during the course of the review.
+Upon completion of the public presentation, the faculty review committee considers all of the materials presented in light of:

+1) The evaluation rubrics attached to those materials;

+2) The manner in which they were presented;

+3) The overall professionalism of the presenter, including dress, manner, tone, etc.; and

+4) The manner and substance of the ways in which the presenter handled questions, criticisms, theoretical disagreements, or ethical concerns raised by reviewers or members of the audience during the course of the review.

 The faculty review committee then decides whether or not, as a consensus opinion, the student has satisfactorily presented a professionally acceptable Clinical Portfolio.
 If the consensus reached is not unanimous among the committee members, it is incumbent upon the dissenting opinion to inform the student of their views, and the reasons for them, in a separate report.
 If a majority decides that the Portfolio presented is not of acceptable professional quality, it is incumbent upon the committee to fashion a detailed report of how and where the portfolio falls short of acceptable professional standards, and to make suggestions for remediation in the future.

-A student may only submit one Clinical Portfolio for review per trimester, and may only resubmit a Clinical Portfolio for re-review a maximum of two (2) times.
+A student may only submit one Clinical Portfolio for review per trimester, and may only resubmit a Clinical Portfolio for re-review a maximum of two times.
 Any student who is unable to submit a professionally acceptable Clinical Portfolio after this will not be allowed to continue in the program.